 As you know if you've read the book, I've seen barn owls in quite a few tankhouses, and there's a whole chapter recounting a close encounter with them.
 If you skip back to 10 September 2011, below, you'll find a tankhouse owner whose webcams monitor the pair of breeding owls that make their nest on the cover of the tank.
 And of course TANKHOUSE is published by Barn Owl Press.
 So I thought you should see a very nice video I just received (http://www.wimp.com/catowl/) in which a barn owl and a black cat enjoy each other's company.

 As mentioned below, I've been leading tours for fellow residents of my community to see tankhouses in our area.
-We always stop at the tankhouse on page 87 in TANKHOUSE, but I had never met the owner.
-This time, as we were admiring the whimsically decorated tankhouse surrounded by many curious and ingeniously crafted ornaments, assembled from steel parts of machines and other mechanical devices, he came up to our group, struck up a conversation and was happy to answer our questions.
-He said he had designed and built the tankhouse himself (it is not an old one, as I had thought, and never had a tank or windmill).
-He made all the ornaments as well, in his spare time.
+On one of the routes, we always stop at the tankhouse on page 87 in TANKHOUSE, but I had never met the owner.
+On the front gate, which is locked, is a small sign reading, "Private property, but please peek freely."
+This time, as we were admiring the whimsically decorated tankhouse surrounded by many curious and ingeniously crafted ornaments, assembled from uniformly oxidized steel parts of machines and other mechanical devices, the owner, an accomplished artist and craftsman, came up to our group, struck up a conversation and was happy to answer our questions.
+He found the tankhouse near Gilroy, and with a friend he disassembled it and trucked it home, where he reconstructed it on his property.
+He added many architectural embellishments and many imaginative ornaments on the tankhouse and on the fences as well.
 He enjoys creating these very imaginative compositions and says what gives him the greatest pleasure is "watching it happen."

 When he told us there had been an article about tankhouses in our local newspaper, and that there was a book about them too, I introduced myself and we exchanged cards.
-I hope to get better acquainted with him.
+Since then we have become friends.

 19 August 2012